vert-x3/vertx-web-site/src/site/blog/posts/2018-04-23-rabbitmq-new-consumer-api.md

 ---
-title: Introducing new consumer API for vertx-rabbitmq-client
+title: Eclipse Vert.x RabbitMQ client gets a new consumer API!
 template: post.html
 date: 2018-04-23
 author: Sammers21
 draft: true
 ---

-In vertx-rabbitmq-client 3.6.0 release we are going to have the new consumer API.
-In this article I am going to explain what was wrong with the old one and show how convenient the new one is.
+In Eclipse Vert.x 3.6.0 the RabbitMQ client will get a new consumer API.
+In this post we are going to show the improvements since the previous API and how easy it is to use now.

-## What was wrong?

-Before digging into the new API let's find out what was wrong with the old one.
+Before digging into the new API let's find out what were the limitations of the actual one:

-Here is the two main points againts the old API:
-1. Messages got obtainted from the event bus, without having ability to pause, resume consumption and chose backpressure strategy.
+1. The API uses the event bus in such limiting the control of the consumer over the RabbitMQ queue.
-2. Arrived message was not typed.
-Basically it was a JsonObject.
+2. The message API is based on `JsonObject` which does not provide a typed API

-## New API
+## The new API at a glance

 Here is how simple queue consumption looks like with the new API: